-The course presents the use, specifications, quality standards and testing procedures for soils and various construction materials.
-Students will be exposed to practical material testing in the lab and in the field.
+Students learn about the use, specifications, quality standards and testing procedures for soils and various construction materials.
+Students conduct practical material testing in the lab and in the field.

 COOP1013 Technology Work Term 1 640.0 Hours

 Co-operative Education will provide students with the skills to conduct a college directed and self directed job search in their chosen field of study.
 Students will obtain a co-op work experience with an employer for a period of 14 weeks.
 All students are responsible to submit a work term report indicating achievement of specific learning outcomes during their 1st co-op work term.
 Georgian College follows the Co-operative Education guidelines set out by the Canadian Association for Co-operative Education (CAFCE) and Education at Work Ontario (EWO) by supporting the learning outcomes designed for each program.